KaraAJC/awesome-accomplice/README.md

 ## Featured
   - [pb-resources](http://www.pb-resources.com/) - A website built by [Alexis Williams(@alexisdenisew)](https://twitter.com/alexisdenisew) a black CS major at NYU who built this education and resource tool for folks to get engaged in the BlackLivesMatter movement.
+  - [tools for activism](https://github.com/drewrwilson/toolsforactivism) - Another awesome list that is dedicated to gathering tools for activist work.
+  - [awesome-diversity](https://github.com/folkswhocode/awesome-diversity) - Another awesome list that is focused on resources for making Tech more diverse.

 ## History